Triangle Lighting for Video Production

 How To Frame Up An Interview:

 * TIP!
-Do grandma a favor; interview her in age-reducing, bright, yet super soft diffused light with a smidgeon of a warm glow.
+Do grandma a favor; interview her in age-reducing, bright, yet super soft diffused light with a smidgen of a warm glow.
 Diffused light is very forgiving on faces and helps eliminate wrinkles or other flaws.
 The warm glow is provided by low-density orange, heat-retardant, plastic color gels.
+Here is a package of common color gel colors.
+For a face, use a light orange unless it is Halloween.

 * TIP!
 Sneak in a very directional, but diffused, light from below and make double chins disappear!
 What this does is eliminate the tiny shadow caused by the lovely extra chin.

 *TIP!
 If you’re low on light when shooting, your close-ups will suffer more than your wide shots.
-The zoom lens automatically stops down the exposure as it goes in tight.
+The zoom lens automatically stops down the exposure as it goes in on a tight shot.

 * TIP!
-Back light is often very effective but it’s not suitable for everyone.
-Pointing a narrow beam on the back of Grandma’s head might make her appear to be an angel but don’t try this technique on bald Uncle Wilber because you’ll get nothing but glare!
-Good back lighting only works with hair, the more the better.
+Backlight is often very effective, but it’s not suitable for everyone.
+Pointing a narrow beam on the back of Grandma’s head might make her appear to be an angel, but don’t try this technique on bald Uncle Wilbur, because you’ll get nothing but glare!
+Generally speaking, good back lighting only works with hair, the more, the better.

 * TIP!
 Barn doors are an indispensable tool to achieve quality lighting effects.
-They’re used to control and shape the beam of light.
-Barn Doors consist of four black metal flaps that can be folded on a 180° axis, completely or partially blocking the light’s path.
+They will control and shape the beam of light when you fold them in and block some of the light.
+Barn Doors consist of four black metal flaps that can be folded on a 180° axis, completely, or partially blocking the light’s path from all four sides.

 This can provide interesting and erratically shaped “spill” squishing out onto whatever you feel would benefit from such highlighting; or you can fold the barn doors to get a straight, focused, narrow beam.
 If you want to buy professional lights, get a barn door to go with each one.
 Here is a picture of a light with a barn door attached.